 The referenced entities are either holding companies, broker-dealers and/or registered investment advisers, some of which are based in a foreign country.
 From time-to-time, PSF registered representatives enter into agreements for research, reporting services and local regulation requirements.
 Additionally, PSF and its registered representatives from time-to-time sell products directly and indirectly related to offerings conducted by its affiliated entities under common ownership, including the PSF's parent company, Puente Holding Limited.
-In such instances the common ownership structure creates a material conflict for PSF and its registered representatives to solicit activities in products associated with affiliated entities.
+In such instances the common ownership structure creates a material conflict for PSF and its registered representatives since such parties will receive direct and indirect compensation.
+The existence of this conflict and common ownership creates an incentive for PSF and its registered representatives to solicit activities in products associated with affiliated entities.
 While PSF and its registered representatives seek to verify customer suitability all investors should review related offering materials and consider the referenced conflicts of interests prior to making any investment decisions involving products associated with PSF's affiliates.